victxrrr/thesis/section_6/edge_reordering.typ

 Coalesced memory is not the only benefit of mesh reordering.
 While clearly visible in the Proof of Concept due to its simplicity, it also reduces warp divergence.
 In Watlab, flux computations and cell updates vary when cell water heights fall below a user-defined threshold.
 These cells are considered dry, and no flux is computed between two dry cells. \
 Physically, water tends to form a contiguous wet zone as it propagates, with only the moving front expanding.
 This makes it likely that dry cells are surrounded by other dry cells, and similarly for wet cells, except near the wet-dry boundary.
 The RCM algorithm renumbers cells so that neighboring cells have nearby indices.
 Sorting interfaces by their left and right cells ensures that neighboring interfaces also have close indices. \
 As seen in @after_reordering, cell indices increase from the top-right to the bottom-left corner, and so do interface indices.
-This means contiguous threads in a warp are more likely to process cells in the same state—either wet or dry—leading to more uniform execution paths.
+This means contiguous threads in a warp are more likely to process cells in the same state, either wet or dry, leading to more uniform execution paths.
 Threads handling the moving front are the main exceptions.

 The reasoning can be extended to boundary interfaces, which differ from inner ones as they have no right-side cells.
 Their flux computations are either simplified or follow hydrograph or limnigraph inputs.
 Since boundary conditions are applied uniformly across domain edges, which the mesh generator segments into similar interfaces, a good strategy is to start renumbering boundary edges in a counterclockwise order.
 This reduces warp divergence near domain edges. \
 GMSH already follows this approach, as seen in @square_mesh.